 Night terrors are outside of an individual's control and can be a terrifying experience for them and their loved ones.
 So long as they are getting help from their loved one or are actively seeking ways to lessen the problem’s severity, then they can easily overcome the sleep time disorder.

-A good step toward diagnosis could be taking this brief and confidential quiz to determine if you have any symptoms of a sleep terror disorder.
 While this is not a substitute for an official diagnosis from a healthcare professional, it can be a great start to understanding sleep disorders.

 NOTES: no changes needed.

 - Does not go against what is clinically accepted.